jagregory/abrash-zen-of-asm/src/chapter-07.md

 A given instruction that uses *mod-reg-rm* addressing doesn't always execute in the same number of cycles.
 The Execution Unit execution time of *mod-reg-rm* instructions comes in two parts: a fixed Execution Unit execution time and an effective address (EA) execution time that varies depending on the *mod-reg-rm* addressing mode used.
 The two times added together determine the overall execution time of each *mod-reg-rm* instruction.

 Each *mod-reg-rm* instruction has its own fixed Execution Unit execution time, which remains the same for all addressing modes.
-For example, the fixed execution time of `add bl,[mem]` is 9 cycles, as shown in Appendix A; this value is constant, no matter what *mod-reg-rm* addressing mode is used.
+For example, the fixed execution time of `add bl,[mem]`{.nasm} is 9 cycles, as shown in Appendix A; this value is constant, no matter what *mod-reg-rm* addressing mode is used.

 The EA calculation time, on the other hand, depends not in the least on which instruction is being executed.
 EA calculation time is determined solely by the *mod-reg-rm* addressing mode used, and nothing else, as shown in Figure 7.10.
 As you can see from Figure 7.10, the time it takes the 8088 to calculate an effective address can vary greatly, ranging from a mere 5 cycles if a single register is used to point to memory all the way up to 11 or 12 cycles if the sum of two registers and a displacement is used to point to memory.
 (Segment override prefixes require an additional 2 cycles each, as we saw earlier.)
 When I discuss the performance of an instruction that uses *mod-reg-rm* addressing, I'll often say that it takes at least a certain number of cycles to execute.
 What "at least" means is that the instruction will take that many cycles if the fastest *mod-reg-rm* addressing mode — base-or index-only — is used, and longer if some other *mod-reg-rm* addressing mode is selected.